jimnaylor/me/README.md

 ## 💡 Personal Philosophy
 I build products that create **trust through clarity**, reduce friction, and empower users to make confident decisions.
-Whether launching a fintech product or scaling a global B2B marketplace, I’m focused on connecting **data, empathy, and design** to deliver measurable business outcomes.
+Whether launching a fintech product or scaling a global B2B marketplace, I focus on connecting **data, empathy, and design** to deliver measurable business outcomes.

 ---

 > *“Leadership isn’t about authority — it’s about clarity, connection, and the courage to build what matters.”*

 ---